 The wood/furniture area explores the technical and conceptual possibilities of woodworking and furniture design.
-The curriculum is project-based and teaches a full range of skills from design development through drawing and model building, as well as hand and machine based construction skills.
+The curriculum is project-based and teaches a full range of skills from design development through drawing and model building as well as hand and machine-based construction skills.
 Graduate students receive a work space in one of two private bench rooms attached to the machine room and have 24-hour access to the studio facility.
 The graduate program stresses advanced visual research and is highly flexible.
 Graduate students produce both functional and nonfunctional work that represents a wide spectrum of aesthetic perspectives.
 The context of a very large and diverse research university allows for effective support and mentoring of varied and wide-ranging approaches to art making.
-Experimentation and collaboration with other areas of the art department and the larger university are actively encouraged.
+Experimentation and collaboration with other areas of the Art Department and the larger university are actively encouraged.

 The wood/furniture facilities offer a state-of-the-art laboratory for working with wood.
-However, the program promotes and endorses a far-reaching exploration of traditional and cutting edge materials as well as newer digitally driven approaches to design and fabrication.
-Graduate studio research includes extensive one-on-one interaction with faculty from all areas of the art department.
+However, the program promotes and endorses a far-reaching exploration of traditional and cutting-edge materials as well as newer digitally-driven approaches to design and fabrication.
+Graduate studio research includes extensive one-on-one interaction with faculty from all areas of the Art Department.
 Additional feedback is provided through group critiques by faculty, fellow students, guest critics, and visiting artists.

 The ceramics area emphasizes a relationship between the field of ceramics and contemporary approaches to art making, theory, and criticism.
 The area offers a diverse approach to materials and processes, emphasizing work that is both technically proficient and conceptually diverse.
 Through advanced study, students will gain an understanding of the technical concerns involved in ceramic production such as clay and glaze calculation and mold making, while simultaneously developing the critical and historical skills necessary to apply those processes to finished works.
 The ceramics studio offers a wide assortment of equipment including a fully stocked supply of raw materials for clay and glaze mixing, digital scales and test kilns, electric wheels, extruders, slab rollers, an industrial spray booth, slip casting equipment, and a variety of both updraft gas and computer-controlled electric kilns.
-Graduate students receive private studio space, and are strongly encouraged to experiment and collaborate with other areas of the art department and university.
+Graduate students receive private studio space, and are strongly encouraged to experiment and collaborate with other areas of the Art Department and university.
 Graduate-level research includes extensive one-on-one interaction with faculty from all areas of the department, with additional feedback provided through group critiques by faculty, fellow students, guest critics, and visiting artists.

 The metals area at UW–Madison has a long and distinguished history.
 The area is designed to challenge students to learn about the making of art through the specific materials, techniques, history, and cultural significance of the metalsmithing and jewelry fields.
-Technical proficiency is encouraged in the service of deep socially significant investigation and research.
+Technical proficiency is encouraged in the service of deep, socially significant investigation and research.
 Analytical and critical thinking, historical responsibility, and theoretical awareness are explored in a seminar setting with metals faculty.
 Visiting artists offer lectures, demonstrations, and individual critiques with grad students that round out this rigorous and comprehensive area.

 The metals studios occupy six rooms on the seventh floor of the Mosse Humanities Building.
-With approximately 4,500 square feet of instructional and studio space, these well-equipped facilities include acetylene, ox/acteylene and propane torches, annealing booths, centrifugal and vacuum casting equipment, enameling kilns and enamels, flexible shafts machines at every work station, a large selection of anvils, hammers and stakes for raising, forming and forging, hydraulic die forming, a gas forge, electroforming, manual and electric rolling mills, sand blaster, band and jig saws, lathes, milling machines and drill presses, a dedicated polishing room, spray etchers, sheet metal working equipment, mold making equipment, and a full compliment of hand tools.
+With approximately 4,500 square feet of instructional and studio space, these well-equipped facilities include acetylene, ox/acteylene and propane torches, annealing booths, centrifugal and vacuum casting equipment, enameling kilns and enamels, flexible shafts machines at every work station, a large selection of anvils, hammers and stakes for raising, forming and forging, hydraulic die forming, a gas forge, electroforming, manual and electric rolling mills, sand blaster, band and jig saws, lathes, milling machines and drill presses, a dedicated polishing room, spray etchers, sheet metal working equipment, mold making equipment, and a full complement of hand tools.
 The resource center includes a computer, digital projector, photo equipment, and metals library.

 Courses in non-static forms include video and performance art.
 Students have access to media facilities throughout the university and are encouraged to participate in classes in non-static forms and to experiment with new media.
 Courses stress methods of exhibition, documentation, and distribution that are unique to the non-static media.
 Both individual and collaborative projects are possible, and frequent opportunities are available for students to exhibit or perform.